Phenpromethamine

-Phenpromethamine (former brand name Vonedrine), also known as N,β-dimethylphenethylamine, is a sympathomimetic nasal decongestant of the phenethylamine group.
+Phenpromethamine (former brand name Vonedrine), also known as N,β-dimethylphenethylamine (MPPA, BMMPEA, β-Me-NMPEA, β,N-MePEA), is a sympathomimetic nasal decongestant of the phenethylamine group.
 It was previously marketed as a nasal inhaler from 1943 through 1960 but is no longer available.
 The medication is a stimulant and is banned by the World Anti-Doping Agency.
 It has been detected in dietary supplements starting in the 2010s.

+The drug is a monoamine releasing agent (MRA) similarly to β-phenethylamine, amphetamine, and other phenethylamines.
+It is the N-methyl derivative of β-methylphenethylamine (BMPEA) and the β-methyl derivative of N-methylphenethylamine (NMPEA).
+Phenpromethamine is known to act as a norepinephrine–dopamine releasing agent (NDRA), with EC_{50} values of 154 nM for norepinephrine and 574 nM for dopamine in rat brain synaptosomes, whereas serotonin was not reported.